-For breakpoint and memory access traps, GVA is redundant with field SPV (the two bits are set the same) except when the explicit memory access of an HLV, HLVX, or HSV instruction causes a fault.
+For breakpoint and memory access traps that write a nonzero value to stval, GVA is redundant with field SPV (the two bits are set the same) except when the explicit memory access of an HLV, HLVX, or HSV instruction causes a fault.
 In that case, SPV=0 but GVA=1.

 The VSBE bit is a WARL field that controls the endianness of explicit memory accesses made from VS-mode.
-If VSBE=0, explicit load and store memory accesses made from VS-mode are littleendian, and if VSBE=1, they are big-endian.
+If VSBE=0, explicit load and store memory accesses made from VS-mode are little-endian, and if VSBE=1, they are big-endian.
 VSBE also controls the endianness of all implicit accesses to VS-level memory management data structures, such as page tables.
 An implementation may make VSBE a read-only field that always specifies the same endianness as HS-mode.

-5.2.2 Hypervisor Trap Delegation Registers (hedeleg and hideleg)
+8.2.2 Hypervisor Trap Delegation Registers (hedeleg and hideleg)

-Registers hedeleg and hideleg are HSXLEN-bit read/write registers, formatted as shown in Figures 5.3 and 5.4 respectively.
+Registers hedeleg and hideleg are HSXLEN-bit read/write registers, formatted as shown in Figures 8.3 and 8.4 respectively.
 By default, all traps at any privilege level are handled in M-mode, though M-mode usually uses the medeleg and mideleg CSRs to delegate some traps to HS-mode.
 The hedeleg and hideleg CSRs allow these traps to be further delegated to a VS-mode guest; their layout is the same as medeleg and mideleg.